-Dementia describes a group of symptoms affecting memory, thinking and social abilities severely enough to interfere with your daily life.
-It isn't a specific disease, but several different diseases may cause dementia.
+Dementia is a term used to describe a group of symptoms affecting memory, thinking and social abilities severely enough to interfere with your daily life.
+It isn't a specific disease, but several diseases can cause dementia.

 Though dementia generally involves memory loss, memory loss has different causes.
-Having memory loss alone doesn't mean you have dementia.
+Having memory loss alone doesn't mean you have dementia, although it's often one of the early signs of the condition.

-Alzheimer's disease is the most common cause of a progressive dementia in older adults, but there are a number of causes of dementia.
-Depending on the cause, some dementia symptoms may be reversible.
+Alzheimer's disease is the most common cause of a progressive dementia in older adults, but there are a number of other causes of dementia.
+Depending on the cause, some dementia symptoms might be reversible.

 Dementia symptoms vary depending on the cause, but common signs and symptoms include: